-Ellyndale® Organics Canola Oil is a premium cooking oil that's carefully extracted from organic rapeseed using an expeller-pressed method so you get the healthiest, cleanest, most versatile oil available.
-Organic Canola Oil is perfect for high temperature cooking such as sauteing, searing and frying, yet it's just as suitable as a finishing drizzle for your favorite salads and other dishes.
+Ellyndale® Organics Canola Oil is a premium cooking oil that’s carefully extracted from organic rapeseed using an expeller-pressed method so you get the cleanest, most versatile oil available.
+Organic Canola Oil is perfect for high temperature cooking (smoke point is approximately 470ºF) such as sautéing, searing and frying, yet it’s just as suitable as a finishing drizzle for your favorite salads and other dishes.
 Its mild taste allows the natural flavor of your favorite recipes to shine through.

 Canola Oil Questions & Answers

 Canola oil is the oil of the Rape plant (Brassica napus), also known as the Rapeseed plant.
 Rapeseed is related to mustard, turnip, radish, and horseradish plants.
 Unrefined rapeseed oil has been used for centuries in Europe and Asia for cooking.
 In North America Rapeseed oil initially wasn't used for human consumption due to its bitter taste, a result of their high erucic acid and glucosinolate content.
 In 1974 a new variety of the rapeseed plant was bred in Canada that contained significantly lower amounts of both of these bitter compounds, and the oil from this new, cross-bred plant has been used domestically for healthy cooking ever since.

 - What makes canola oil a healthy alternative to other oils?